tytydraco/yessleep/out/The_Memory_of_Last_Level_Arcade_Part_1.md

 I sighed and hid my groan.
 I know better than to let my mom hear any kind of disdain when she asks me to help her.
 That's how I get a 45-minute-long guilt trip.
 So, sacrificing my current pleasure, I told my mom with an overacted enthusiasm, "Yeah, of course I can.
 When do you want me over?"

-Of course, I was there within 20 minutes, helping my mom lift these maybe 50-pound boxes max.
+Of course, I was there within 20 minutes, helping my mom lift these, maybe 50-pound boxes max.

 While we were going through, I grabbed an old shoebox with a piece of duct tape and writing on it: